prockley/prockley.github.io/_posts/2014-12-06-Flight-Departures-Ireland.md

 At the start of the period, flights to domestic airports were the 4<sup>th</sup> highest ranked of the categories shown, with 934,400 travellers.
 By 2013 it was the lowest ranked with 49,500 travellers -  _just 5% of the 2005 figure_.

-Domestic numbers had been overtaken by flights to the Americas, Eastern Europe, Northern Europe, Africa and Asia.

 It is commonly thought that the main drivers of this change was the substantial completion of the country's motorway network and the severe recession which hit the economy during this period.

 ---